By Dave Armstrong (4-19-05)

 The devil can attempt to tempt God (both the Father and the Son), but he can't possibly succeed in either case.
 Jesus is 100% God and 100% man.
 But he is a non-fallen man, and not subject to the concupiscence which is a result of the Fall.
 That's what unorthodox Protestants of the quasi-Nestorian-type, don't seem to comprehend.
 Man is not essentially a "weak, fallen" creature.
 The fall distorted that.
 But fallen man is not the man that God created.
 Fallen man has original sin and the tendency to actually sin throughout one's life.
 Jesus has no sin, no concupiscence, and no weakness.
 He could suffer, but He couldn't give in to the devil's temptation.

 Jesus had no "ability to be tempted" anymore than God the Father had.
 The devil could try to tempt Him and make Him sin (because the devil was too stupid to know that Jesus couldn't possibly sin, being God), but he also tried that with God the Father.
 We know this from Holy Scripture itself.
 In Acts 15:10 (KJV), St. Peter rebuked the Judaizers, saying:

 Now therefore why tempt ye [RSV: "make trial of"] God, to put a yoke upon the neck of the disciples . . .The Greek word for tempt here is pirazo (Strong's word #3985): the same exact word used in Hebrews 4:15, which informs us that Jesus was "tempted in things as we are."
 God the Father tells us that the ancient Jews tried to tempt Him in the wilderness (Hebrews 3:9; same Greek word again).

 So sure, the devil could tempt Jesus, just like he tries to tempt us.
 The difference is that Jesus is not tempted, in the sense of being weak and able to give in to these temptations (as we are).
 Therefore, He was tempted exactly like God the Father was tempted (which is why the same word is applied to both!): it was a failed attempt which was destined to failure.
 God the Father and God the Son are no different in this respect.
-To make out that they are somehow different, which is Nestorian heresy and blasphemy.
+To make out that they are somehow different, is Nestorian heresy and blasphemy.

 but each person is tempted when he is lured and enticed by his own desire.
 Then desire when it has conceived gives birth to sin; and sin when it is full-grown brings forth death.In other words, concupiscence is being discussed.
 God cannot be tempted in this sense, because He cannot give into it.
 Men can because they are fallen, sinful creatures.
 Jesus is a man but not a creature, and not a fallen man.
 And He is God.
 Hebrews 4:15 makes it clear that He is tempted without sin (i.e., the devil tries to tempt Him and fails).
 Therefore, it is senseless, unbiblical and blasphemous to try to make out that Jesus is more like us in this respect than like His Father, with Whom He is one.